ncasaux/camel-plantuml/README.md

 The tool exposes the UML diagram directly from its dedicated HTTP endpoint.

 #### 1. Download the zip :
-Download (or build) the zip archive which matches the Camel version you use from [here](https://github.com/ncasaux?tab=packages&repo_name=camel-plantuml)
+Download (or build) the zip `camel3-plantuml-zip-{{version}}.zip` from [here](https://github.com/ncasaux?tab=packages&repo_name=camel-plantuml)

+Because it won't be integrated with your Camel context, the Camel version does not matter.

-Unzip it in the folder of your choice and go into this directory.
+Unzip it in the folder of your choice and go into this folder.

 #### 2. Enable JMX unsecure connection in your application
 Start your application with following parameters and port of your choice: